 sudo apt-get install -y libtesseract-dev libleptonica-dev tesseract-ocr-eng

-On Ubuntu Xenial and Ubuntu Bionic you can use this PPA to get the latest version of Tesseract:
+On Ubuntu you can optionally use this PPA to get the latest version of Tesseract:

-sudo add-apt-repository ppa:cran/tesseract sudo apt-get install -y libtesseract-dev tesseract-ocr-eng
+sudo add-apt-repository ppa:alex-p/tesseract-ocr-devel sudo apt-get install -y libtesseract-dev tesseract-ocr-eng

 sudo yum install tesseract-devel leptonica-devel

 sudo yum install epel-release sudo yum install tesseract-devel leptonica-devel

 brew install tesseract

 Tesseract uses training data to perform OCR.
 Most systems default to English training data.
 To improve OCR results for other languages you can to install the appropriate training data.
 On Windows and OSX you can do this in R using